mrciolino/wiki-backup/locations/Mardun/Wegate.md

 - Population:
 - The largest import aside from ship building materials is corpses.
 - The Shipwrights of Wegate are experts in spelljammer construction.
+- The environment is semi-arid, the region is a patchwork of oasis and desert.

 # Notable Characters